Yelp/Tron/docs/jobs.rst

     **tags** (default **None**)
       A list of arbitrary tags that can be used in handlers for different metadata needs.

-    **ttl** (default **None**)
-      A human readable time unit to set the check TTL.
-If the monitoring framework does not hear from the check after this time unit, it will spawn a new failing event.
-Defaults to None, meaning the framework will only spawn events when it receives them.

     **component** (default **None**)
       A list of components affected by the event.
 A good example here would be